-- Practical classes meant to equip singers with the tools necessary to properly carry out liturgical services in the Russian Orthodox tradition (Church Slavonic, Liturgics for Choir Directors, and Liturgical Performance Practice).
+- Practical classes meant to equip singers with the tools necessary to properly carry out liturgical services in the Russian Orthodox tradition (Church Slavonic, Liturgics for Church Singers and Choir Directors, and Liturgical Performance Practice).

 The courses are designed in close collaboration between faculty members, and are interrelated so that information learned in each class is directly relevant to knowledge acquired in the others.
 Attentive students are therefore guaranteed a comprehensive understanding of the living Russian Orthodox Liturgical Music tradition, and the skills needed to conduct, sing and read beautifully in their own church choir lofts.

-The full course of study consists of three summer sessions, at the end of which graduates are certified as Church Choir Directors and/or Readers.
+The full course of study consists of three summer sessions, at the end of which graduates are certified as Church Choir Directors or Singers.